menu icon

 • ×

-Easy and Delicious Beef Enchiladas are loaded with seasoned ground beef, zucchini, sweet corn, and shredded cheddar cheese.
+Beef and Cheese Enchiladas are loaded with seasoned ground beef, zucchini, sweet corn, and shredded cheddar cheese.
 The homemade enchilada sauce contains the "secret ingredient" of peanut butter giving the dish its genuine Mexican flavor.

 I have great memories of my days working at the restaurant.
-Think Barefoot Contessa but, on a much smaller scale.
-The small restaurant was full of cases with hot out of the oven baked goods, delicious and fresh salads and grab and go comfort food dinners for busy families.
+Think Barefoot Contessa, but on a much smaller scale.
+The cafe was full of cases with hot out of the oven baked goods, delicious and fresh salads and grab and go comfort food dinners for busy families.

 corn tortillas filled with beef